mathjax/MathJax/mathjax/docs/rst/mathml.rst

-addition, MathJax provides its contextual menu for the MathML, which lets the user zoom the mathematics for easier reading, get the copy the source markup, and so on, so there is added value to using MathJax even whith a pure MathML workflow.
+addition, MathJax provides its contextual menu for the MathML, which lets the user zoom the mathematics for easier reading, get the copy the source markup, and so on, so there is added value to using MathJax even with a pure MathML workflow.

 MathML in HTML pages